svenkreiss/dotfiles/README.rst

 Download: https://www.iterm2.com/downloads.html

+Use "Compact" layout.
+Do not show pane bar.
+Switch terminal colors to "Tango Light" and remove "lighten when bold" tickmark.

 Use ``dotfiles`` is the custom location for preferences.
 Set it in the first tab of the general preferences view.